Above: a photo of group session

 Teenage pregnancies have become a norm, sadly

 According to the director of Centre de Recherche, d’Etude et de Créativité, Fr.
-Claude Domfang SJ., teenage pregnancies have been on the ascendancy in Benin, something which, unfortunately, is seen as normal in the society with girls as young as 14 up to 17 years dropping out of school as a consequence.
-This poses on of the greatest challenges Benin faces in relation to HIV and AIDS.
-Even as Benin government seeks to introduces sex education in schools, the priest wishes that AHAPPY program could be rolled out massively as he trusts that it would work to help stem adolescent pregnancies.
+Claude Domfang SJ., teenage pregnancies have been on the ascendancy in Benin, something which, unfortunately, is seen as normal in the society with girls as young as 14-17 years dropping out of school.
+This a great problem for Benin in relation to HIV and AIDS as Benin government seeks to introduces sex education in schools.
+The priest trusts that AHAPPY can help stop adolescent pregnancies.